Kuantan Pahang, Malaysia Travel Guide

 These islands require travel further north (3-4 hours) for world-class diving and snorkeling during dry season (March-October).

-Travel inland (3-4 hours) to among the world's's oldest rainforests for trekking, canopy walks, river cruises.
+Travel inland (3-4 hours) to among the world's's oldest rainforests for trekking, canopy walks, riverboat tours.

-Travel south (2-3 hours) for diving, snorkeling, and relaxed beach stays, best during the dry season.
+Travel south (2-3 hours) for diving, snorkeling, and relaxed beach stays, best in the dry period.

 Bus to Kuala Terengganu, then local transfer to jetty (Merang/Kuala Besut).

-Bus to Jerantut, then local transport to the park entrance.
+Bus to Jerantut, then local transport to the entrance to the park.

-Bus to Mersing or Tanjung Gemok, then a ferry to Tioman Island.
+Bus to Mersing or Tanjung Gemok, then a single ferry to Tioman Island.